Originally published in November 2017, revised and updated in April 2022

 It’s good to know how much it costs to charter a yacht to sail the beautiful Croatian coast.

 Fuel is next.
-This expense will depend on your vessel’s consumption.
-The amount of fuel you will need also depends on how much you want to travel per day instead of staying at the same place and on the type the boat: sailboats consume between 4 and 10 l per hour, catamarans between 8 and 18 liters and motorboats between 70 and 150 liters.
-And let’s not forget that sailboats and catamarans sail and can, therefore, save you significant amounts of fuel.
-From 100 to 300 € per week is the expected cost for sailboats and catamarans.
-Motorboats are harder to estimate because the cost depends on the engine power, speed and the route you select.
+This expense depends on your vessel’s consumption.
+The amount of fuel you will need also depends on how much you want to travel per day instead of staying at the same place and on the type of the boat.
+Obviously, sailboats consume the least.
+That is, between 4 and 10 l per hour.
+Catamarans consume between 8 and 18 liters, and motorboats between 70 and 150 liters.
+And let’s not forget that sailboats and catamarans sail and can, therefore, save you significant amounts of fuel (and money).
+From 150 to 450 € per week is the expected cost for sailboats and catamarans.
+Motorboats are harder to estimate because the cost depends on the engine power, speed, and the route you select.
+However, bear in mind that running the generator and the air condition (on boats that have them) means additional fuel costs.

-Provisioning - you also have to eat while sailing and usually everyone is much hungrier when on board.
+Provisioning – you also have to eat while sailing, and usually, everyone is much hungrier when on board.
 You have two options; preparing your own meals on board or eating in restaurants.
 You will probably do both.
+Be that as it may, you might notice that groceries are a bit more expensive in Croatia.
+In particular, the prices are even higher on the (most popular or the most remote) islands.
 When it comes to drinking, be careful with alcohol.
-Designated skipper should avoid it when sailing but when at anchor for the night he/she can indulge in a glass or two.
+The designated skipper should avoid it when sailing.
+But when at anchor for the night, he/she can indulge in a glass or two.
 It would be a total shame not to try some of Croatia’s excellent wine sorts.
-100 - 200 € per person per week should be enough depending on your preferences.
+In any case, your food budget should be anywhere between 100 and 200 € per person per week.
 Learn where to supply your boat in our main base in Split and second base in Slano.

-Mooring fees - The last expense that should be taken into account with any charter, are mooring fees.
-The fee depends on where you are mooring, for how long (hours or days), the size (length and beam) and season.
-Mooring a small to average boat (around 12 m long) for one day will cost you from 50 euros to 110 euros.
+Mooring fees – the last expense that should be taken into account with any charter, are mooring/docking fees.
+The fee depends on where you are mooring, how long (hours or days), the size (length and beam) and the season.
+Mooring a small to average boat (around 12 m long) for one day will cost you from 55 euros to 120 euros.
 These are prices from June to September.
-During the rest of the year, the cost is lower - the average price for a day is approximately 60 euros.
+During the rest of the year, the cost is lower.
+That is, the average price for a day is approximately 65 euros.
 Don’t forget prices for catamarans are usually 50% or even 80% higher than for mono-hulls.
-Mooring in small coves is usually much cheaper or even free if you go out for dinner in the local restaurant that tends to the buoys or mooring lines.
+Mooring in small coves is typically much cheaper or even free.
+That is, if you go out for dinner in the local restaurant that tends to the buoys or mooring lines.

 Bareboat sailing in Croatia is great for tasting Croatian food and wines in restaurants, family farms or buying in small shops and at local markets.
-Other suggestions and ideas are: scuba diving, wine tasting, hiking, caving or canoeing excursions with local guides.
-To plan your sailing route better, and also to stay in budget, it’s better to know in advance what things you would like to do and where.
-We offer SUPs (stand up paddle boards), snorkel sets, water skis, jet skis or kayaks for rent in our base so you can explore the immediate surroundings at your own pace every time you drop your anchor.
+Other suggestions and ideas are: SUP, scuba diving, snorkeling, wine tasting, hiking, caving or canoeing excursions with local guides.
+In order to plan your sailing route better, and also to stay in budget, it’s better to know in advance what things you would like to do and where.
+We offer SUPs (stand up paddle boards), snorkel sets, water skis, jet skis or kayaks for rent in our bases, so you can explore the immediate surroundings at your own pace every time you drop your anchor.

-If you have more questions or information you need feel free to contact us at email@example.com and we'll be happy to help you plan your bareboating vacation in Croatia by finding you a fine boat and arranging all the details with you.
+If you have more questions or information you need, feel free to contact us at email@example.com.
+Undoubtedly, we'll be happy to help you plan your bare boating vacation in Croatia by finding you a fine boat and arranging all the details with you.

 By Marilena & Jelena at 5 Dec 2017, 10:05 AM